allisonbray/Module2/README.md

 # Stat 440
 ## Simon Fraser University
 For this course, we worked on multiple Kaggle competitions.
 This file includes the code for my submission.
 The data for this file is too large to upload.
+We were predicting weather conditions for multiple weather stations.